data-gymnasia/courses/content/numerical-computing/content.md

 ---
 > id: solution-11

-*Solution*.
-The relative change in output is
+*Solution.* The relative change in output is

 ``` latex
 \frac{\frac{d}{da}S(a) \Delta a}{S(a)},